CaiMiao/RelaunchB/README.md

 - builds
 - may not work on some flashcards / environments.
 Tested:
   - AK2i (works)
-  - DSOne SDHC (main works, menu does not list entry THEN ARM9 GME error)
+  - DSOne SDHC (main works, menu does not list entry then ARM9 GME error)
   - DSi Unlaunch (main freeze, menu ARM9 GME error)
   - DSi Unlaunch -> akmenu-next (main freeze, menu works)
 - No plan to update feature